Sample Debugger Sessions

 $(am__post_remove_distdir)

-A form of the target command, target @ command does about the same thing.
-Note that in both cases variables are not expanded as the are in the trace output shown above between chevrons.
+Alternatively you can use a form of the target command: target @ command.
+Note that in both cases variables are not expanded as they are in the trace output shown above between chevrons.

 Debugging Make Variables